 Another exciting project using the Raspberry Pi Zero is the Raspberry Pi Guy electronic skateboard.
 The young man from England provides numerous tutorials on using the microcomputer on his YouTube channel and made developing the power-driven skateboard his summer holiday project, achieving a remarkable result.
 Equipped with a single motor (120 amp, 2.2 kilowatts), the vehicle reaches a maximum speed of up to 30 kilometers per hour.
 To accelerate or slow down the skateboard, you use an ordinary Nintendo Wii controller.
-For a complete list of the components used, see GitHub.
+For a complete list of the components used, see GitHub the raspberry pi guy.

-A particularly exciting home project with Rasbperry Pi Zero is the Hacker House indoor gardener.
+A particularly exciting home project with Rasbperry Pi Zero is the indoor gardener.
 The developing team – two former students from Iowa State University – have taken advantage of the minicomputer’s computing power to drastically simplify caring for houseplants.
 To do this, the two have installed the Raspberry Pi Zero as a central component to regulate a peristaltic pump (12 volts) and an LED plant light (5 volts), which supply the plants with water and artificial sunlight.
 The “automated gardener” script can be used to configure intensity and timing.
-At Hackster.io there is a detailed guide on how to build your own household helper.
+At Hackster.io you can find a detailed guide on how to build your own household helper.

 Game Boy Zero